Landscape your own property with a garden design map guide!

 Cultivate an urban garden that you’ll love.

 go to the light

-Another reason could be that a tree close by grew a little larger, blocking precious available sunlight, that helped my plants in previous years thrive to produce robust flowers.
-Plants grown in part shade that need full sun, may survive but will not bloom.
+Another reason could be that a tree growing close grew by a little larger, blocking precious available sunlight that helped my plants in previous years thrive and produce robust flowers.
+Plants grown in part shade that need full sun, may survive but will not bloom or bloom late.
 Plants that need dappled light or partial shade planted in full sun, will have scorched leaves with no blooming success.

 Plants need to be planted where they will receive the right amount of light, even the hardiest of perennials needs to be planted in the right spot.
 I recommend looking out a window on the hour of a day, or sitting out in your garden during the daylight hours, taking notes on how the sundials in your urban garden.
 This will change a little with each season, with some spots receiving light for longer over the summer months.
 For the urban gardener who wants huge results, you have to see the light.
 Download Design Map Guide.